<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 If you’re not familiar with Gore Grip, it’s an outer laminated coating that improves grip in wet conditions by preventing materials from becoming saturated in heavy rain.
 So your hands stay dry and stay put.
 Win-win.

-The Klim Badlands GTX adventure motorcycle gloves also feature 60 grams of Thinsulate insulation on the backhand area, which allows for improved heat-retention without getting in the way of heated grips.
+The Klim Badlands GTX adventure motorcycle gloves also feature 60 grams of Thinsulate insulation on the backhand to help trap heat.
+The palm is left uninsulated though, which we've found to be ideal when using heated grips.

-If you’re shopping for adventure motorcycle gloves, we really can’t say enough about how good the Klim Badlands GTX gloves are.
-Just about every one of our guides wears these gloves.
-We’ve got untold thousands of miles of testing on these bad boys in just about every climate and terrain imaginable without a single issue or failure.
+If you’re shopping for adventure motorcycle gloves, we really can’t say enough about the Klim Badlands GTX.
+We’ve logged thousands of miles on these bad boys in every climate and terrain imaginable without a single issue or failure.

 • Gore-Tex liner is the best money can buy